-.“And those from among you will rebuild the ancient ruins; you will raise of the age-old foundations; you will be called the repairer of the breach, the restorer of the streets in which to dwell.”
+“And those from among you will rebuild the ancient ruins; you will raise up the age-old foundations; you will be called the repairer of the breach, the restorer of the streets in which to dwell.”
 Isaiah 58:12

-I am putting together a group of posts about how the families, for whom our historic home is named, converged into a single story.
-The reason we call the house Maison Steinbuchel
+I am putting together a group of posts about how the families, for whom our historic home is named and converged into a single story.
+In other words, the reason we call our home Maison Steinbuchel

 Maison Steinbüchel or The Steinbüchel house?

-How did we get drawn into the Maison Steinbüchel story-line?
+How did we get drawn into the Maison Steinbüchel storyline?
 Aside from simply purchasing the property, why is it so personal?
-Pausing from their history, and there is a lot of it, let’s put the house into a contemporary context.
+Aside from the history, and there is a lot of it, let’s put the house into a contemporary context.
 Those of you who follow me on Twitter

 see some version of the following on my profile: